The Sin Of The Modern World

 Procrastination is only seemingly harmless but in reality is quite dangerous, addictive and harmful.
 It may not be a deadly sin but it’s definitely a dream killer.
 Not to mention that it produces ZERO results.
 So the question you need to ask yourself is what do you want to do with your life?
 Are you willing to sacrifice instant gratification for a long-term reward or you’re satisfied with what you have already and you’re not interested in making progress in meaningful work?
 The choice is yours.
 But before you make this decision you need to consider one thing: do you really want to give up on your goals and dreams?
 Are you ready to trade an opportunity to succeed for short-time pleasure?
 And finally, do you really want impulse, emotions and fear of hard work to control your life?
 Because this is the real cost of procrastination.
 Are you ready to pay this price?

 Never Trade Future Blessings For Temporary Pleasures

-In such a world, self-discipline, self-control persistence or patience are not existent.
+In such a world, self-discipline, self-control persistence, or patience are not existent.
 Why they would exist while you can have everything you want without delay or deferment, right?
 But the problem is, this world of instant gratification offers you things or experiences that have little or absolutely no value.
-It’s a distraction that takes away your focus, energy and time.
-But until you participate in this pursuit of fake fulfilment and false perfection you don’t even realize that.
+It’s a distraction that takes away your focus, energy, and time.
+But until you participate in this pursuit of fake fulfillment and false perfection you don’t even realize that.

-Success is not a coincidence but the result of hard work, continuous effort, enormous sacrifice, persistence and unwavering self-belief in one’s ability to achieve their goals.
+Success is not a coincidence but the result of hard work, continuous effort, enormous sacrifice, persistence, and unwavering self-belief in one’s ability to achieve their goal.